 How Do Fundrise Returns Compare with Other Investments?

-So I have an average annual return with my Fundrise investment of 8.1% in just over three years.
+So I have an average annual return with my Fundrise investment of 13.3% in just over four years.
 But is that a good return?

 That can include other real estate investments, as well as stocks and crypto.

 It really depends on what your investment goals are, and what you compare those returns with.

 To recap, my four-year average return on my Fundrise investment was 13.3%, net of expenses.